khushiNgm/AWS_Projects/Project7/Solution.md

 ## ⬜ 5: Configure updates, monitoring, and logging
 ![](Images/CES5.png)

-## ⬜ 6: Review everything and just click on create
+## ⬜ 6: Review Everything and Click on Create
 ![](Images/CES-6.png)

-## ✅ STEP 3: Test Blue Environment
+## ✅ STEP 3: Test the Blue Environment
 ![](Images/JAE.png)
 ![](Images/JAEIMG.png)

 ## ✅ STEP 4: Create a Python (Green) Environment for aaplication
-Repeate as blue deployment
+Repeat the same steps as in the Blue environment deployment.

-## ✅ STEP 5: Test Green Environment
+## ✅ STEP 5: Test the Green Environment
 ![](Images/PAEIMG.png)

-## ✅ STEP 6: You can see both enviroment variable is created
+## ✅ STEP 6: Verify Both Environments
+You can now see that both environments have been created successfully.
 ![](Images/ENVT-2.png)
 ![](Images/ENVIROMENT-2.png)